derronli/Mesh-island-generation/README.md

 - Arguments in '' specify exact input required to work (eg. must input 'g' as second arg to use a grid).
 - For help mode, enter '-h' or '--help' as the first argument (and it will be the only one considered if used).
 - For changing transparency or thickness from default value, consult legend for command to use, and then insert value wanted after a space.
-- For relaxation level, enter '0' for not relaxed, and '1' for relaxed.
+- For relaxation level, if -rl is used, the mesh will be relaxed.
+Default relaxation level is off if argument is not specified.

 ## Legend
 - -pa = polygon transparency (0 to 255) (default = 255)